JosTheDude/developer-toolkit/README.md

 - Better Nametags (Customize and make nametags however you want them!)
 - Better Statistics (Advanced Statistics Menu)
 - Enhanced Mount HUD
-- Rebind the Narrator Key (or disable it)
+- Rebind _everything_, from narrator to F3 menu
+- Searchable Controls Menu
 - Improved Sounds (Fully Redone in-game sounds)
 - And so much more... view the mod menu in-game for a full list